mage-os/devdocs/theme-development.md

 );
 ```

-4. Flush the Magento cache to load the new theme.
-You can do this by running the command `bin/magento cache:flush`.
+4. To load the new theme, run the command `php bin/magento setup:upgrade`.

 Your custom theme is now ready to be customized and extended as per your requirements.